estuary/flow/site/docs/reference/Connectors/capture-connectors/salesforce.md

 # Salesforce

-This connector captures data from [Salesforce standard and custom objects](https://developer.salesforce.com/docs/atlas.en-us.238.0.object_reference.meta/object_reference/sforce_api_objects_concepts.htm) into Flow collections.
+This connector captures data from Salesforce objects into Flow collections.

 It’s available for use in the Flow web application.
 For local development or open-source workflows, [`ghcr.io/estuary/source-salesforce:dev`](https://ghcr.io/estuary/source-salesforce:dev) provides the latest connector image.
 You can also follow the link in your browser to see past image versions.